asfadmin/Discovery-MkDocs/markdown-docs/vertex/manual.en.md

 - **Product Filters** are available for the NISAR dataset.
 - **Science Product** - Limit the search to specific products.
 Multiple selections allowed.
-- **Production Configuration** - Limit the search to specific production configurations. *Production* uses the standard production system and is selected by default. *Urgent Response* is time-sensitive processing in response to urgent response events. *Custom Validation* is user-initiated processing outside the nominal production system.
+- **Production Configuration** - Limit the search to specific processing pipelines. *Production* uses the standard production system and is selected by default. *Urgent Response* is time-sensitive processing in response to urgent response events. *Custom Validation* is user-initiated processing outside the nominal production system.
 Multiple selections are allowed.

 ### Observational Filters